atinsood/watson-studio-lab/step_four.md

-# Following progress of the training
+# Following progress of your experiment

 1. You will be redirected to the overview page of the training which will show your experiment to be in `Queued` stage from which it will go to `In progress` and then to `Completed` stage.